jeppevinkel/CodeBuddy/README.md

 - [ ] Testing and stability
 - [ ] Community feedback implementation

+## Tests

+Tests are outside the scope of this project.

 ## Contributing

 This project is in its early stages and welcomes contributions.
 More detailed contribution guidelines will be added as the project progresses.